anonaddy/anonaddy/README.md

 If you're concerned that your aliases are all linked by your username e.g. @johndoe.anonaddy.com, then you have a couple of options:

-1. You can generate UUID or random word aliases instead, these are all under the root domain and cannot be linked to a user.
+1. You can generate UUID or random word aliases instead, these are all under a shared domain and cannot be linked to a user.
 2. You can add additional usernames and separate your aliases under your these. e.g. you could have one username for personal stuff, another for work, another for hobbies etc.

 #### **Where is the server located?**